EspressoLogicCafe/CALiveAPICreatorCLI/README.md

 # EspressoCLI
-A command-line tool to access Espresso Logic services.
+A Node.js command-line tool to access Espresso Logic REST API and Logic services.
 Refer to online documentation of creating and using Espresso Logic [REST API](http://docs.espressologic.com/docs/live-api)